LaurentiuMM/xy.js/README.md

 setInterval(function() {

-  xy.draw(datasets, true); // If the second argument is set to true, the update of axis range and tics is forced.
+  // If the second argument of draw() is set to true, the axis range
+  // and tics will be updated based on the current config and datasets. xy.draw(datasets, true);

   // Modify datasets here
 }, 1000 / 60);